alan-agius4/speedy-build-tools/README.md

 ## NPM Scripts

-Instead of depending on external task runners, `speedy-build-tools` can be configured to being executed from npm scripts.
+Instead of depending on external task runners, `speedy-build-tools` can be configured to run from npm scripts (`package.json`).

 ```json
 "scripts": {